ProjectPythia/unstructured-grid-viz-cookbook/README.md

 ## Structure

-This notebook is broken down into four individual notebooks which outline the necessary workflows to visualize unstructured grids.

-### Using UXarray to Work with Unstructured Grid Datasets

-### Plotting with HoloViz

-### Plotting with Matplotlib

-### Comparison Between Methods
+This cookbook is split up into six chapters which provide a comprehensive overview of how to use UXarray to work with and visualuze unstructured grid datasets.

+#### 1. Introduction to UXarray & Unstructured Grids

+#### 2. Methods for Unstructured Grid Visualization

+#### 3. Visualization Libraries & Rendering Techniques

+#### 4. Grid Topology Visualization

+#### 5. Data Variable Visualization

+#### 6. Performance & Data Fidelity Considerations

 ## Running the Notebooks